Mtnikmaram/project1/README.md

 ![home](assets/image/home.png)
 ## Header

-In the top section you can se the header links
+In the top section you can see the header links
 ![header](assets/image/header.png)
 ## Logo